Simraungadh: Ranivas Temple and Palace

 Ranivas Complex comprises 'Ranivas Temple' which is also known as 'Ram Mandir', 'Ram Janaki Mandir', 'Ranivas Palace' and 'Mahal Sarai' is located 1 Kilometer north of Simraungadh market area and 2 Kilometer north of the Indian border.
 The complex is spread in 600 bighas.
 It is one of the most visited sites of Simraungadh by local and foreign tourists.
 The present Ram Janaki temple is built in 1878 AD by Jagat Jung Rana, son of Jung Bahadur Rana.
 In 1877 AD, then Prime Minister Jung Bahadur Rana died at a place called Patharghat, Rautahat while returning from a hunting camp from Simraungadh.
-According to the wish expressed by his queen Hiranyagarbha Devi while going to Sati, his son built this temple in 1878 AD.
+According to the wish expressed by his queen Hiranya Garbha Devi while going to Sati, his son built this temple in 1878 AD.

 It is said and believed that this temple and present structure of Ranivas Palace is built upon the ancient palace of the Karnat dynasty.
 After the fall of Karntas, Oiniwar dynasty comes into the power who ruled Mithila region from 1325 to 1527 AD.
 It is also believed that the Maharaja of Oinwar dynasty, Siva Singh (r.
 1412 - 1416), built this palace for his daughter Isri Devi during his ruling time.